XiaoMi/hiui/docs/en-US/theme.md

 ## Theme

 The supported themes are detailed in the table below.
-The default ishiui-blue.
+The default is **hiui-blue**.

 ### Instructions

-With ThemeContext, nested components can get the set theme via props.theme.
+With `ThemeContext`, nested components can get the set theme via `props.theme`.

 ```js
 import {ThemeContext} from '@hi-ui/hiui/es/context'